• Home

 Roasted brussels sprouts in the shape of a tree on a baking tray.

-What you need to do is jazz up those sprouts.
-I don't mean covering them in sauces or anything too fancy.
-They can shine on their own.
-You just need to make them into a tree shape.
 Even modest cooks can manage that.
 Slice them (you don't want those bad boys rolling all over your kitchen), then place them into a triangle shape.

 I got a little OCD about lining them up.
 You can if you want as well - heck, you can even get out a ruler and line them up perfectly.
-Or just slap them onto the tray and freestyle - it's your perogative.
+Or just slap them onto the tray and freestyle - it's your prerogative.

 Tray of roasted brussels sprouts in the shape of a tree.